Creating a MySQL database in cPanel is very beneficial for the proper functioning of your website.

 Table of Contents

-What is a MySQL Database?
+What is a MySQL database?

-A MySQL database is a database management system that allows you to store, organize, and analyze large amounts of information in a minimum amount of time.
-Many sites, such as WordPress and Prestashop, use MySQL to store all the data necessary for the proper functioning of the site.
+A MySQL database is a database management system that allows you to store, organize, and analyze large amounts of information in minimal time.

-How to Use a MySQL Database?
+How to use a MySQL database?

 Host: localhost

-Database: yourcPanel_login_databaseName
+Database: yourcPanelLogin_databaseName

-Login: yourcPanel_login
+Login: yourcPanelLogin_username

-How to Create a MySQL Database?
+How to create a MySQL database?

 In this section, we will answer three questions: